HoyLab-Rowan/pyRUQT/README.md

   2. Full alignment of diagonal elements of electrode/extended molecule Hamiltonians for ASE calculations
   3. Options to include additional electrode-molecule coupling for ASE NEGF caculations
   4. Automatic plotting of transport results in PNG format
+  5. Non-transport calculations using PySCF through es_calc class.
+Useful for optimizing the junction's electronic structure before running transport calculations (and you can use the chkfile/mo files from es_calc as guess files for   sie_negf/wbl_negf calcualtions)

 Required:

-Python3 (pref 3.9+), Numpy, Scipy, and Matplotlib
+Python3 (pref 3.9+), Numpy, Scipy, and Maes_calctplotlib

 MKL (RUQT-Fortran)

-NEGF Transport Calculator Options.
-Only 1 of the following are required but both are recommended to enable both NEGF calculators.
+NEGF and ES Calculator Options and Required Supporting Libraries.
+Only 1 of the following is required but all three are recommended.

     For sie_negf class: Atomic Simulation Environment from https://wiki.fysik.dtu.dk/ase/

     For wbl_negf class: Compiled RUQT executable.
 Compile the RUQT.x executable in the RUQT subdirectory.

+    For es_calc class: PySCF from https://pyscf.org/

 Electronic Structure Calculator Options.
 Only 1 of the following are required but both recommended:

     OpenMolcas(sandx_fock branch) installation (best run as separate calculations but can be run by pyRUQT) from https://gitlab.com/Molcas/OpenMolcas/-/tree/sandx_fock

-    PySCF (enables non-Molcas NEGF-DFT calculations and mixed DFT/PDFT transport calculations by pyRUQT) from https://pyscf.org/
+    PySCF (enables non-Molcas NEGF-DFT/MC-PDFT transport calculations by pyRUQT) from https://pyscf.org/
-	*To use PySCF-based MC-PDFT, pyscf_forge must also be installed: https://github.com/pyscf/pyscf-forge

 Quick Installation (for now, Python package install coming in future)